Asabeneh/30-Days-Of-React/readMe.md

 #### Exercise: Level 2

-1. Create a separate countries.js file and store the countries array in to this file, create a separate file web_techs.js and store the webTechs array in to this file.
+1. Create a separate countries.js file and store the countries array into this file, create a separate file web_techs.js and store the webTechs array into this file.
 Access both file in main.js file
 1. First remove all the punctuations and change the string to array and count the number of words in the array

    ```js